5 steps to increase your checkout conversions

 A customer enters your store, restaurant or hotel.
 They've bought via your website and in other locations before.
 Today, they've paid with a credit card, gave an email address to receive their e-receipt and scanned their loyalty card.
-It’s simple, yet this short process shows five pieces of payments data a modern payment provider can see about the customer:

-This may not be new to you, however what happens when a customer forgets to bring their loyalty card and you can’t recognize them at the checkout?
+But what happens when a customer forgets to bring their loyalty card and you can’t recognize them at the checkout?
 By linking earlier transactions made online or in-store, we're still able to help you recognize your customers using the card alias or shopper ID from our ShopperDNA tool.

 Now let’s look at how to learn more about customer behavior using payments data.

 It’s hard to know what your customers truly want.
-Field research and focus groups can help you understand customer segments and how best to position your business or its products, but the problem with these approaches is that they only show a snapshot in time.
+Field research and focus groups can help you understand customer segments and how best to position your business or its products.
+But the problem with these approaches is that they only show a snapshot in time.
 They’re also costly, take a lot of resources, and the information quickly becomes out of date.

 A great way to put this real-time data to work is by using the recency, frequency, monetary value (RFM) methodology as a framework.
 With this, it’s possible to split the customer base to find a frequent visitor segment.
-Within this segment you may then start to analyze the average transaction amount online or on-site, or start to catalogue what behaviors lead to loyalty.
+Within this segment you can start to analyze the average transaction amount online or on-site, or start to catalogue what behaviors lead to loyalty.
 Because you’ve now identified your valuable customers you can start to tailor your strategy.

 There are many ways to measure store performance.
 Most often it’s based on store size or sales data.
 With payments data, you can be honest about performance by using richer data.